Agent Platform { Artemis }

 FAQs

-What is the difference between a context graph and a knowledge graph?
-A knowledge graph maps entities and their relationships: what exists and how things connect structurally.
+A knowledge graph maps entities and their relationships: what exists and how things connect.
 A context graph captures decision events and behavioral patterns over time: how and why things happened, under what conditions exceptions were made, and what precedents govern future similar situations.
 Knowledge graphs answer structural questions.
 Context graphs answer reasoning questions.
-They are complementary layers, with context graphs building on top of knowledge graph infrastructure.
+Both are necessary for agentic AI.

 Share